ResursBank/ResursBank.github.io/docs/faq/index.md

 There's a lots of issuers available on the internet, so there's nearly impossible to recommend a verified issuer.

+### Swish för Handel - Resurs Technical supplier
+In order to offer Swish for the customers, there are a few steps that needs to be done prior to the payment method is available on your production account;
+1. Verify with your salesperson that Swish is available for your chosen/designated integration
+2. Sign an agreement with your bank for Swish för Handel and choose Resurs as technical supplier at your bank.
+(Selecting Resurs bank as technical provider is done through the bank that you have an agreement with.)
+3. When done, Swish will automatically send an email to the Integration-team (onboarding@resurs.se) that your organizational number now has connected to Resurs for Swish för Handel
+4. Resurs configures the payment method and uploads it to your production account Depending on your integration, you may need to update/fetch your payment methods in order for the payment method to appear.
+If uncertain that is required in your unique case, please email onboarding@resurs.se

 ## Missing a question?
 [Contact us!](Contact_327926.html)